MichielNoback/growthis/Readme.md

 - `do_growth_analysis()` will give growth statistics.
 This requires the input of data in "wide" format; the function `create_wide_data()` does exactly that.

-In the console, type `?<function name>` to get detaisl on their usage.
+In the console, type `?<function name>` to get details on their usage.